RasheedLewis/VibeCraft/docs/DEPLOYMENT_PLAN.md

    - Note the `REDIS_URL` (auto-injected)

 4. **Set up S3**
-   - Create bucket in AWS
+   - Use your existing development S3 bucket
-   - Create IAM user and access keys
+   - Use existing IAM credentials (or create new ones for Railway)
-   - Configure bucket policy and CORS
+   - Verify/update bucket CORS configuration if needed

 ### Phase 2: Backend Deployment